Skip to main content

 Chromatic Circle LGBTIQA+ Arts Program

 CHROMATIC CIRCLE is a year-long, queer-led creative program offering monthly, arts-based sessions on Saturday afternoons.
-The program is designed to build community connection, visibility, and a sense of belonging for LGBTQIA+ people living in South Canberra.
+The program is designed to build community connection, visibility, and a sense of belonging for LGBTQIA+ people and allies.

 Each month, participants are invited to explore a different art form, facilitated by LGBTQIA+ artists, musicians, filmmakers, and creative producers.
 Programmed by emerging artist Isaac Kozlovskis, each session is intentionally low-pressure, welcoming, and accessible to people of all ages, abilities, and levels of creative experience.

 CHROMATIC CIRCLE PROGRAM